Projects of common interest

 The first Union List of 248 PCIs was published in the Official Journal of the EU on 21 December 2013 and came into force on 10 January 2014.
 The second list, published in November 2015, contained 195 PCI projects.
 The third list, published in November 2017 contained 173 projects.

 Under the Regulation, Member States are required to designate a 'National Competent Authority' (NCA) that will provide a single point of contact for project promoters (developers).
-For the UK, the designated NCA is the Secretary of State for Energy and Climate Change.
+For the UK, the designated NCA is the Secretary of State for Business, Energy and Industrial Strategy.
 For those PCIs which fall within the jurisdiction of Northern Ireland, the Department for the Economy has assumed the delegated Competent Authority role.

 Further information on the PCI process can be found at the following link: